Cantido/calamity/README.md

 Calamity uses `Access.get_and_update/3` to transactionally update the aggregate in the store and return events.
 This means that Calamity supports aggregates stored in GenServers as well as simple maps.

+Read [`guides/plugins.md`](guides/plugins.md) for examples of aggregate and process manager stores, as well as an over-simplified list store for events.

 ### Events